Abbas-Nedal/RentItOut/README.md

 - User authentication and role-based access
 - Trust, safety, and verification for users
 - Delivery and pickup logistics for rented items
+- Automatic API documentation using Swagger

 ## Setup Instructions
 - Clone the repository: `git clone https://github.com/Abbas-Nedal/RentItOut.git`
 - Install dependencies: `npm install`
 - Run the app: `npm start`

+## Accessing API Documentation
+After starting the application, you can access the API documentation at: http://localhost:3000/api-docs

 ## Technologies